EjosueRam/LogicTrack/README.md

 LogicTrack
-Esta aplicación web está enfocada en la lógica del seguimiento y manejo de las unidades de manipulación (Handling Units), permitiendo la creación de gráficos y herramientas de administración de datos mediante una interfaz sencilla de usar.
+This web application focuses on the logic of tracking and managing Handling Units (HU), allowing the creation of charts and data management tools through an easy-to-use interface.
-- Seguimiento de Handling Units
+- Handling Unit Tracking
-- Creación y visualización de gráficos
-- Administración de datos
-- Interfaz de usuario intuitiva
-- Implementacion de una base de datos
-  ## Instalación
-Sigue estos pasos para instalar y configurar el proyecto:
+- Creation and visualization of charts
+- Data management
+- Intuitive user interface
+- Database implementation

+# Installation
+Follow these steps to install and configure the project:
-### Backend
+# Backend
-1. Clona el repositorio:
+1. Clone the repository:
     ```bash
     git clone https://github.com/EjosueRam/LogicTrack.git
     ```

-2. Crea y activa un entorno virtual:
+2. Create and activate a virtual environment:
     ```bash
     python -m venv env
     source env/bin/activate  # En Windows usa `env\Scripts\activate`
     ```

-3. Instala las dependencias:
+3. Install the dependencies:
     ```bash
     pip install -r requirements.txt
     ```

-4. Realiza las migraciones y ejecuta el servidor:
+4. Apply the migrations and run the server:
     ```bash
     python manage.py migrate
     python manage.py runserver
     ```

-### Frontend
+# Frontend
-1. Navega al directorio del frontend:
+1. Navigate to the frontend directory:
     ```bash
     cd ../frontend
     ```

-2. Instala las dependencias:
+2. Install the dependencies:
     ```bash
     npm install
     ```

-3. Inicia la aplicación:
+3. Start the application:
     ```bash
     npm start
     ```

-## Uso
-Una vez que el servidor backend y la aplicación frontend estén en funcionamiento, puedes acceder a la aplicación en tu navegador en `http://localhost:5173`.

-## Contribución
-Si deseas contribuir al proyecto, sigue estos pasos:

-1. Haz un fork del proyecto
+# Usage
+Once the backend server and the frontend application are running, you can access the application in your browser at [http://localhost:5173]().
+# Contributing
+If you want to contribute to the project, follow these steps:
+1. Fork the project.
-2. Crea una nueva rama (`git checkout -b feature/nueva-caracteristica`)
+2. Create a new branch: (`git checkout -b feature/nueva-caracteristica`)
-3. Realiza tus cambios y haz commit (`git commit -m 'Añadir nueva característica'`)
+3. Make your changes and commit them:(`git commit -m 'Add new feature'`)
-4. Sube tus cambios (`git push origin feature/nueva-caracteristica`)
+4. Push your changes(`git push origin feature/new-feature`)
-5. Abre un Pull Request

-## Licencia
-Este proyecto está licenciado bajo la Licencia MIT.
-Consulta el archivo `LICENSE` para más detalles.
+1. Open a Pull Request.

+# License
+This project is licensed under the MIT License.
+Check the `LICENSE` file for more details.
+Let me know if you need further refinement!